 Hazel

-Hazel was much used in coppicing, as its stems split and twist easily.
-The stems were used to make fences, walking sticks, wattles (as in wattle and daub) and hurdles.
-An un-coppiced tree may live for 60 or so years, but a coppiced tree may survive for 500!
+Hazel grows quickly, and though it may develop as a small, single stem tree it generally develops several stems at its base.
+For this reason, it was (and is) much used in coppicing; its stems are pliant, split and twist easily.
+The stems were and are used to make fences, walking sticks, wattles (as in wattle and daub) and hurdles.
+An un-coppiced tree may live for 60 or so years, but a coppiced tree may survive for hundreds if cared for / managed.

 Leaf

-Hazel is a small tree, which usually has multiple stems.
+If not coppiced, hazel will grow as a small tree (about 15 M in height).
+Hazels will grow as an understory in oak woodlands.
+When coppiced, the stool (base) has multiple stems.
 The young stems may show signs of peeling (see photo) and have a bronze colour; older ones are a pale brown.

 Flowers and Fruits